While we can’t claim lion’s mane can cure Parkinson’s, it certainly appears to work in opposition to the disease.

 It’s been proven that Hericium erinaceus promotes neurogenesis (brain nerve cell growth).
 Parkinson’s disease does the exact opposite, destroying integral parts of the brain as the illness progresses.

 Lion’s mane promotes neuron growth.
 Parkinson’s destroys neurons.
 The two seem to be in direct opposition to one another.
 Draw your own conclusions.

 Let’s get into the finer points of the science behind lion’s mane, neurogenesis, and Parkinson’s disease.

 What are Lion’s Mane Mushrooms?

-Lion's mane (Hericium erinaceus) is an edible mushroom that commonly grows in North America, Asia, and Europe.
+Lion's mane (Hericium erinaceus) is an incredibly healthy edible mushroom that commonly grows in North America, Asia, and Europe.
 Due to its many beneficial properties, lion’s mane has been used in traditional Chinese medicine for centuries.
 These medicinal mushrooms are saprotrophic, meaning that they feed on organic matter found in dead trees.

 Lion’s Mane Mushroom Benefits

 Research on the health benefits of the lion’s mane mushroom indicates this fungus has the potential to promote the production of nerve growth factor proteins and repair nerve cells.
 It appears to have antidepressantlike effects, ease the symptoms of dementia, lessen oxidative stress, as well as improve overall mental clarity and neuronal health.

 Some of the potential benefits of lion’s mane include:

 - improves overall brain function, including learning and memory